Tikubonn/snake-feet.lisp/README.md

 if you want check supported functions, you can read the Methods topic. abuot this iterators characteristic, each iterator elements don't evaluate until necessary, and don't make a new sequence everytimes. so some cases, you can saving memory. maybe :D
-(but ireverse and isort is slower than other methods, because those collect and cache iteration results.) this package is not speedy, because I did not optimize it. if you want, you can find a better library than this one :D
+(but ireverse and isort is slower than other methods, because those collect and cache iteration results.)
+~~this package is not speedy, because I did not optimize it. if you want, you can find a better library than this one :D~~ snake-feet-mamba.lisp was released that is optimized package :D

 ```lisp
 (defvar example (iterator '(1 2 3)))